 When the boundary is between an oceanic plate and a continental plate, it is also referred to as a destructive plate boundary.
 At subduction zones, the oceanic plate is pushed down, or subducted, below the continental lithosphere.
 As the oceanic slab descends, earthquakes are generated within the slab and at the interface between the plates.

 Destructive plate boundaries include deep ocean trenches like the Peru–Chile trench, where the Nazca plate (an oceanic plate) is being subducted under the South American (continental) plate, i.e. the oceanic plate is forced underneath the continental plate.
-These boundaries tend to produce most of the earthquakes that have magnitudes greater than 6.0, and subduction zones produce the deepest earthquakes.
+These boundaries tend to produce most of the earthquakes that have magnitudes greater than 6.0.
+Subduction zones also produce the deepest earthquakes.

 This type of boundary tends to produce a diffuse zone of activity.
 Continental collisions result in the creation of mountains and fold belts as the rocks are forced upwards.